Our "Story" written by our founder, Ms Barbara Bergström

 Dear parents and students:

 I would like to introduce our schools, International English Schools, in this brief presentation.
-When starting The English School in 1993, it was with the conviction that commanding the English language is imperative in order for youngsters to be able to realise their full potential in the modern world.
+When starting The English School in 1993, it was with the conviction that commanding the English language is imperative in order for youngsters to be able to realize their full potential in the modern world.
 We can no longer comfort ourselves as educators that Swedish school children learn to speak English “well”.
 That is not enough.
 We have to be a step ahead and ensure they acquire a total inner security when speaking English, being able to explore and discuss issues in-depth in English.

 Our schools offer the best environment for achieving this.
 We recruit the main part of our teachers from English speaking countries.
 We provide an international, English speaking culture in our schools.
 A major part of our teaching is in English, beginning as early as grade 4.
 Our Upper Secondary school, “Internationella Engelska Gymnasiet” has both the Natural Science and the Social Science programmes taught completely in English.